convisoappsec/conviso-docs/docs/cli/authentication.md

 $ export FLOW_API_KEY='you-api-key'
 ```

-Also the API Key can be set as option argument:
+Also, the API Key can be set as option argument:
 ```sh
 $ conviso --api-key 'you-api-key' [SOME COMMAND]
 ```